graemebaird/data_potpourri/README.md

 ### 3. Lygus bug and strawberry damage - `/strawberry_damage_missing`

 Written in R and Stan.

-Strawberry data collected by Diego Nieto as part of the UCSC-OREI project.
-Implements a Bayesian hierarchical mixture model to estimate both fruit damage (proportion damage in a sample) and flower damage (# missing fruit from observed sample).
+Data: Strawberry damage observations collected by Diego Nieto's team as part of the UCSC-OREI project.

+Objective: Estimate both fruit damage (proportion damage in a sample) and flower damage (# missing fruit from observed sample).

 Implemented:
-- Hierarchical mixture model regression for experimental inference
+- Bayesian hierarchical mixture model regression for experimental inference
 - Workaround for log-probability updates to simulate integer values in the Stan framework (which otherwise uses an MCM sampler that doesn't support integer parameters).